 - It is the ratio of the field current needed for the rated voltage at open-circuited conditions to the field current needed to produce the rated armature current at short-circuited conditions.

 - Though the short-circuit ratio tells nothing new that is not we know about synchronous generator reactance.
-But in industries, this fact is used so we should have knowledge of it.
+But in industries, this fact is used so we should know of it.

 Short circuit test of alternator